ibexa/documentation-developer/docs/guide/workflow/workflow.md

 ### Custom entry type

-To add a custom entry type, create a custom class extending `EzSystems\EzPlatformWorkflow\WorkflowTimeline\Value\AbstractEntry`.
+To add a custom entry type, create a custom class extending `Ibexa\Workflow\WorkflowTimeline\Value\AbstractEntry`.
-Use an `EzSystems\EzPlatformWorkflow\Event\TimelineEvents::COLLECT_ENTRIES` event to add your entries to the timeline.
+Use an `Ibexa\Contracts\Workflow\Event\TimelineEvents::COLLECT_ENTRIES` event to add your entries to the timeline.

 ### Custom templates